doserjef/rFIA_web/content/tutorial/basicAnalysis.md

 <br>

 ## _**Unique areas or trees of interest**_
-Do you want estimates for a specific type of tree (ex. greater than 12-inches DBH and in a canopy dominant or subdominant position) in specific area (ex. growing on mesic sites)?
+Do you want estimates for a specific type of tree (eg. greater than 12-inches DBH and in a canopy dominant or subdominant position) in specific area (eg. growing on mesic sites)?
 Each of these specifications are described in the FIA Database, and all `rFIA` estimator functions can leverage these data to easily implement complex queries!

-For a conditions related to trees of interest (e.g. diameter, height, crown class, etc.) pass a logical statement to `treeDomain`.
-For conditions related to area(e.g. ecoregions, counties, forest types, etc.), pass a logical statement to `areaDomain`. *These statements should NOT be quoted.*
+For a conditions related to trees of interest (e.g., diameter, height, crown class, etc.) pass a logical statement to `treeDomain`.
+For conditions related to area(e.g., ecoregions, counties, forest types, etc.), pass a logical statement to `areaDomain`. *These statements should NOT be quoted.*

 ```{r}
 ## Estimate abundance of trees greater than 12-inches DBH in a dominant